 The bearings may offer some resistance, so if you want more speed you may want to upgrade them for little money.

-In short, this cheap longboard is really good for beginner cruising and carving, offering high maneuverability and speed.
+In summary, this cheap longboard is really good for beginner cruising and carving, offering high maneuverability and speed.
 It’s very stable, easy to ride including for heavier riders, with a nice carving feel.
 It holds up really well compared to much more expensive boards out there.
+See pricing on Amazon.

 - 41” x 9.5” deck